 Continuity is Key

 The key to social selling on LinkedIn is persistence.
-There are so many facets to being a good social seller on the platform that you can excel in a few specific areas and still generate more business than you can realistically handle through LinkedIn.
-But if you aren’t posting new content, engaging with people, adding new connections and working to build relationships on a daily basis — you’ll have a hard time growing your LinkedIn audience.
+There are so many facets to becoming an excellent social seller on the platform that you can excel in a few specific areas and still generate more business than you can realistically handle through LinkedIn.
+But if you aren't posting new content, engaging with people, adding new connections, and working to build relationships daily — you'll have a hard time growing your LinkedIn audience.